|

 The Army obtains its aviation support from Army Air Corps (AAC), which is an organisation with eight separate regiments and a number of independent squadrons and flights.

-AAC manpower is believed to number some 2,000 personnel of all ranks, including about 500 officers.
+AAC manpower is believed to number some 2,034 (early 2009) personnel of all ranks, including about 500 officers.
 Unlike the all-officer Navy and Air Force helicopter pilot establishments, almost two-thirds of AAC aircrew are non-commissioned officers.
 The AAC is supported by REME and RLC personnel numbering some 2,600 all ranks.
 Total AAC-related manpower is believed to be some 4,600 personnel of all ranks.

 With certain exceptions, during peace, all battlefield helicopters come under the authority of the Joint Helicopter Command (JHC).

-The introduction into AAC service of the WAH-64D Apache Longbow attack helicopter is transforming AAC doctrine, organisation, and order of battle.
+The introduction into AAC service of the WAH-64D Apache Longbow attack helicopter has transformed AAC doctrine, organisation, and order of battle.
 The British Army designation of the type is Apache AH Mk1.
-As of early 2007, the AAC continues a process of organisational transformation with the UK Army having taken the decision to concentrate the Apache AH Mk 1 into three Attack Regiments.
+As of early 2009, the AAC continues a process of organisational transformation with the UK Army having taken the decision to concentrate the Apache AH Mk 1 into three Attack Regiments.

-The AAC is to equip these three Aviation Attack Regiments with a total of 48 x Apache AH Mk 1 attack helicopters.
-Pilot training on Apache is well under way, and AAC and RAF Support Helicopter Squadrons are being forged into a new Air Manoeuvre Arm within 16 Air Assault Brigade which includes two Battalions of the Parachute Regiment.
-The three newly equipped Attack Regiments will be 9 Regt at Dishforth in Yorkshire, and 3 and 4 Regts at Wattisham in Suffolk – with a full operating capability expected by late 2007.
+The AAC is equipping these three Aviation Attack Regiments with a total of 48 x Apache AH Mk 1 attack helicopters, supporting operations in Afghanistan.
+The three Attack Regiments are 9 Regt at Dishforth in Yorkshire, and 3 and 4 Regts at Wattisham in Suffolk – with a full operating capability reached in early 2008.

-Each attack regiment will have 2 x attack squadrons equipped with 8 x Apache AH Mk1 attack helicopters and 1 x support squadron equipped with 8 x Lynx.
-The Gazelle Helicopter has already started to be phased out by several units as the Apache AH Mk 1 is being introduced.
+Each attack regiment will have 2 x Attack Squadrons equipped with 8 x Apache AH Mk1 attack helicopters and 1 x Support squadron equipped with 8 x Lynx.
+The Gazelle Helicopter has already started to be phased out by several units following the introduction of the Apache AH Mk 1.
 The capability gap left will be filled by introducing the Battlefield Light Utility Helicopter (BLUH) in this capacity.
 Several Gazelle Helicopters will, however, continue to be retained for specialist tasks as required.
 The Lynx Helicopter will also be phased out as the Apache AH Mk 1 will replace it in its attack helicopter role.
 Ultimately, however, the Lynx will be replaced by the new Battlefield Reconnaissance Helicopter (Future Lynx).

 Regiment Squadron Location Helicopter Fleet